corymartin/coll/README.md

 Numeric items (numbers, dates, booleans) are sorted numerically.
 Other types are sorted lexicographically.

-If a list contains many types, the order of sort precedence is:
+If a list contains mixed types, the order of sort precedence is:

 1. numbers
 2. dates
 3. booleans
+4. strings
-4. everything else
+5. everything else

 If the `comparer` function is passed, that will be used to determine sort order.